 So you’ve signed up for a house sitting website and found a sit you’re interested in.
-Now it’s time to write that winning first house sitting message that will get you noticed by home and pet owners!
+Now it’s time to write that winning first house sitting message that will get your house sitting application noticed by home and pet owners!

 While this is written from the perspective of house sitters, homeowners take note: your sitter’s first message should incorporate these aspects.
 For more tips on choosing a sitter, head to our article: 5 Steps to Using a House Sitter for the First Time.

-We want to dispel the myth that housesitting is a free vacation for sitters.
+We want to dispel the myth that house sitting is a free vacation for sitters.
 If you really want to housesit, you should take it seriously, much like a job.
-We definitely do and we’ve landed over 16 house sits since we started.
+We definitely do and we’ve landed over 20+ house sits since we started in 2016.

 With that in mind, what are practical steps you can take in your first house sitting message to homeowners?

-This is your chance to glean for details, to show that you’re paying attention and that you have the homeowner’s needs in mind.
+Whether you’re reading about this opportunity on Facebook or a house sitting website, it is essential to carefully read (and read again) the listing.
+This is your chance to glean for details, to show that you’re paying attention, and that you have the homeowner’s needs in mind.

 Do they mention that they’re concerned about a sitter being able to properly administer the pet’s medication?
 Is the pet still young and jumping around with boundless energy?
 Do they need three walks a day or just a minimum total amount of time?

 Once we pointed out that we had experience with hounds and their incessant need to sniff everything.
 Ultimately, this got us a sit in Manhattan, a very competitive area for house sitting.
-When we asked why she had chosen us, she immediately said, “Well, you’re the only one that mentioned knowing my dog’s breed personality, and that means a lot to me.”
+When we asked why she had chosen us over the many applicants they got, she immediately said, “Well, you’re the only one that mentioned knowing my dog’s breed personality, and that means a lot to me.”

 While it’s nice that we feel that way, the day we find a sit in Japan, the message to the homeowner will not be “omg we loooove Japan and that’s why you should choose us.”
 Loving Japan does not make us good house sitters.

 This isn’t to say that you can’t talk about how excited you’d be to visit the place where the homeowner lives.
 People love when you’re interested in their town or city.
-But leave it towards the end, and focus on what you have to offer the homeowner first.
+But leave it towards the end as an add on, or save it for a Skype or phone conversation.
+Focus on what you have to offer the homeowner first.
 We’ve done this many times and find it’s nice to sign off by including a bit about why we want to visit their region in particular.

-Also, we’re not saying that you shouldn’t have your needs met as well.
-We say it in all our house sitting posts – house sitting should be about a fair exchange.
+Finally, we’re not saying that you shouldn’t have your needs met as well.
+We say it in all our house sitting articles: house sitting should be about a fair exchange.
 We’re assuming that if you’re applying to a house sit, you’ve already decided that this is a situation you’re interested in learning more about.

-If you get to the “interview” or Skyping stage, be sure to ask questions about your needs as well.
+If you get to the “interview” or video chat stage, be sure to ask questions about your needs as well.
 If you learn things when talking with the homeowner that make you reconsider if you want to do it, don’t be afraid to politely decline.
-Read our post How to Avoid Bad Housesits for tips on what we do to make sure it’s a fair situation.

 Mainly, our point here is this – you don’t want to come off as a high-maintenance house sitter.